guoqiao/vimrc/README.md

 # guoqiao's vimrc

 I work as Python Dev and DevOps for 10+ years.
-Vim is my main editor, this repo is the configuration for it, works on both Ubuntu and macOS.
+Vim is my main editor, this repo is the configuration for it.

+Key Features:

+- work on Ubuntu/Debian Linux and macOS
+- use builtin vim pack to manage plugins
+- configurations for plugins are separate in `vimrc.plugins` and optional

 ## Quick Start

-On Ubuntu/Debian or macOS:
+On Ubuntu/Debian or macOS, open a terminal:
 ```
 git clone https://github.com/guoqiao/vimrc.git ~/.vim
 cd ~/.vim